7 Takeaways: How to Sell Your House Fast for Cash

 Not all home-buying companies are the same.
 Some of them will do their best to take advantage of you.
 That's why it's important to find a reputable company.

 Don't just go with the first place you call.
-Ask friends and family members for recommendations, and do your research to make sure that you're not going with a shady company.
-Look up all the reviews online that you can find, even research the owners of the company.
+Ask friends and family members for recommendations, and do your research to ensure you're not going with a shady company.
+Look up all the reviews online that you can find, and even research the company's owners.

-The timeline for selling a house is much more condensed than when you're selling to someone who is receiving financing.
-That being said, it is still a multi-step process and won't happen in one day.
+The timeline for selling a house is much more condensed than selling to someone receiving financing.
+It is still a multi-step process and won't happen in one day.
 The steps in the process are:

 • The seller accepts the offer made by the cash buyer